veged/xjst/README.md

 ```

 XJST is intended to be applied recursively to the same data, while making small
-reversible changes to it. `apply` keyword works exactly like a `local` (applying
+temporary changes to it (all changes will be reverted back after operation).
-changes in the parens and reverting them after the execution), but with small
+`apply` keyword works exactly like a `local` (applying changes in the parens and
-distinction - `apply` doesn't have a body, so it's just doing some
+reverting them after the execution), but with small distinction - `apply`
-changes to the data and applying template recursively
+doesn't have a body, so it's just doing some changes to the data and applying
-(the context will be preserved).
+template recursively (the context will be preserved).

 ## CLI interface